oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 ## Intermediate Requests

-If the authorization server returns an `insufficient_authorization` error as described above, this is an indication that there is further information the client should request from the user, and continue to make requests to the authorization server until the authorization request is fulfilled and an authorization code returned.
+If the authorization server returns an `insufficient_authorization` or `insufficient_information` error as described above, this is an indication that there is further information the client should request from the user, and continue to make requests to the authorization server until the authorization request is fulfilled and an authorization code returned.